Every day begins with a handshake

 The Morning Lesson

 Inspired most deeply through their feelings, grade school children respond powerfully to what is beautiful in the world—and this feeling for beauty is cultivated by the tools and approaches used in the Morning Lesson work.
 Students begin the day with music and verse and then move into a two-hour morning lesson.
 Each morning lesson block is an immersion in a particular academic subject from English, history or geography to mathematics, botany or astronomy.
-The block, lasting three to four weeks, is shaped and enlivened by the teacher through the arts of music, poetry, painting, drawing, movement and drama.
+The academic block, lasting three to four weeks, is shaped and enlivened through music, poetry, painting, movement and/or drama.
 This allows the whole child to become absorbed in the subject matter with head, heart and hands.